-A highlight of the exhibition is the 13-metre long Mars Window, a panoramic projection of the Martian landscape as seen by NASA’s Spirit, Opportunity and Curiosity rovers on the surface of the red planet.
-Each panorama has been painstakingly stitched together from dozens of individual images.
-Projected on a large scale, the installation gives the feeling of standing on Mars itself.
+A highlight of the exhibition was the 13-metre long Mars Window, a panoramic projection of the Martian landscape as seen by NASA’s Spirit, Opportunity and Curiosity rovers on the surface of the red planet.
+Each panorama was painstakingly stitched together from dozens of individual images.
+Projected on a large scale, the installation gave the feeling of standing on Mars itself.

 Sir Patrick Moore, 1923–2012

-This exhibition is dedicated to the memory of Sir Patrick Moore – pioneer of lunar observation, presenter of the BBC’s The Sky at Night programme, popularizer of astronomy, and a long-standing friend of this Museum.
+The exhibition was dedicated to the memory of Sir Patrick Moore – pioneer of lunar observation, presenter of the BBC’s The Sky at Night programme, populariser of astronomy, and a long-standing friend of this Museum.